Author: StarLight Massacre

 "Enough."
 Dumbledore cut in sternly.
-"We need to find out where Harry went to, I can't imagine what he would be feeling right now, after his first transformation too.
-We need to make sure he is safe and cared for, we need to find him."
+"We need to find out where Harry went to, I can't even imagine what he would be feeling right at this moment, after his first transformation too.
+We need to make sure that he is safe and cared for, we need to find him."

 "I'll alert the other Order members."
 Kingsley said slowly and shortly, turning on his heel and walking out.